AshuApurva14/DevOps-SRE-Challenge-Series/DevOps_SRE_Challenge/Day_16/solution.md

 - Both have unique MAC addresses.
 - ARP tables on both show the other’s IP as “INCOMPLETE”.

+Below screenshot can help you understand the problem statement easliy.

 **Questions:**
 1. What might cause this in cloud environments?
 (Hint: Security Groups, NACLs, subnet config, ENI not attached)